Jacques Kupfermann: Early years

-Though the family were far from wealthy, it was a cultured household where poetry and art were encouraged, and Goethe and Schiller part of the very air he breathed.
-Jacques’ early childhood in Vienna had been filled with trips to the Natural History Museum, the Prater, and carefree summers spent fishing and rambling at the summer home they shared with other family members in Poland.
-His enduring love of mountain and woodland landscapes stemmed very much from those days.
-All this was to end with the Anschluss when he, as a Jew, was forced to leave school and to daily witness (and often endure) the beatings on the street and other acts of brutality that were commonplace.
+Though the family were far from wealthy, he grew up in a cultured household where poetry and art were encouraged.
+Jacques’ early childhood in Vienna had been filled with trips to the Natural History Museum, the Prater, and summer home in Poland, where he met relatives and went fishing a lot.
+His enduring love of mountain and woodland landscapes, seen in his work stemmed very much from those days.
+All this was to end with the Anschluss when he, as a Jew, was forced to leave school due to the rule of Hitler and the NSDAP.
+He oftentimes witnessed and endured acts of brutality that were committed daily against him, as well as other Jewish folks in Germany at that time.

 Kupfermann was born to Jewish parents who had migrated from an area of Austria-Hungary that had become part of Poland.
 Because he was born in Austria he was able to get a visa to the US, but his parents were not.
-His getting a visa at all largely came because his art teacher valued his artistic ability and wanted to help him.
+Him getting a visa at all came to be because his art teacher valued his artistic ability and wanted to help him escape from the Nazi regime.

-Jacques finally managed to leave Vienna as a 13-year-old in April 1940, making the hazardous journey by train across occupied Europe to the Netherlands alone where he was to pick up the SS Volendam to the United States.
-The Germans invaded the Netherlands only a month after Jacques arrived and it was nothing short of miraculous that he managed to board the ship and make his escape before Rotterdam was bombed.
+Jacques finally managed to leave Vienna as a 13-year-old in April of 1940.
+He went alone by train, crossing many occupied countries in Europe to get to Netherlands where he boarded the SS Volendam to the United States.
+The Netherlands were invaded by Germany only about a month after Jacques arrived, yet he still managed to board the ship before Rotterdam was bombed.

-But once in America, his life was not entirely a happy one.
-Speaking little English, the young refugee arrived carrying a letter from his parents.
-It was a letter that he was to keep with him for the rest of his life.
-In it, they begged for a few hundred dollars to enable them, too, to leave Austria to escape what they already saw as the writing on the wall.
-But as a fairly helpless and unwelcome child, he was unable to raise even this small amount (though realistically there is no way of knowing if it would have helped at this late stage, even though the Germans were releasing some Jews in exchange for money).
-For the rest of his life, Jacques was to live with what he saw as a terrible failing on his part, as well as his memories of the unsympathetic relatives who treated him as more of an unwelcome burden than a valued addition to the family.
+However arriving in the US, he still faced hardship.
+Being a refugee and not speaking much English at the time, he arrived carrying a letter from his parents.
+He would keep it as a memento for the rest of his life.
+In said letter, his parents begged for Jacques to try and send them a few hundred dollars, helping them leave Nazi occupied Austria.
+Still being quite young, a refugee and by that rather unwelcome in America, Jacques was unable to raise the amount, his parents were asking for.
+Even though it was out of his hands and may not have even gotten them out of Austria, Jacques blamed himself the rest of his life for, as he thought, letting down his parents.
+Furthermore, he wasn’t treated well by the family members that took him in, with them making no secret of the fact they saw him as a burden.